coderefinery/coderefinery.org/_events/2019-11-06-stockholm.md

 - **Share your expertise** with others and learn many new tricks and tools from others.

-#### 2-day project
+#### 2-day project: bring your own project (code or data)

+You are working on a Software Development project on your own or as a team and would like to apply CodeRefinery Best Software Practices to your project.
+Or you do not have a project yet but would be interest to join a team and learn how they adopt CodeRefinery Best Software Practices: as an external participant, you will be able to give accurate and important feedback and learn what are the important steps in the context of a real project.

 - To participate in this session, please propose a project.
 For this please email us a project title and an abstract.
+- Please provide us with some background information about your code/data.
 - We will also soon list here already proposed projects.

-#### Bring your own code or data

-- To participate in this session, please provide us with some background information about your code/data.

 #### ReproHack

+Reprohacks are one-day reproducibility hackathons where participants repdoduce papers from published code and data.
+We will be running two reprohack sessions during our hackathon.

 - To participate in the ReproHack, please nominate one paper which we will try to reproduce as a group.
 You can nominate your own paper and then you get